APMUSOA

 • Addressing the educational needs of healthcare professionals, patients and families in the care of older adults

-• Optimizing the role and scope of interdisciplinary health team members
+• Optimizing the role and scope of interdisciplinary healthcare team members

 • Access to medication information in health records across care settings